tapfortap/Documentation/iOSAPIReference.md

 #### + (void)setYearOfBirth:(NSUInteger)yearOfBirth;

 Sets the user's year of birth to be passed along when requesting an ad.
 This helps Tap for Tap to provide the best ad for this user.

 ---

 #### + (void)setGender:(TFTGender)gender;

 Sets the user's gender to be passed along when requesting an ad.
 This helps Tap for Tap to provide the best ad for this user.

 ---

 #### + (void)setLocation:(CLLocation *)location;

 Sets the user's location to be passed along when requesting an ad.
 This helps Tap for Tap to provide the best ad for this user.

 ---

 #### + (void)setUserAccountId:(NSString *)userAccountId;

 Sets the user's user account ID to be passed along when requesting an ad.
 This is an ID that you the developer can assign to your users.
 This helps Tap for Tap to provide the best ad for this user.

 ## TFTBanner

 ### Overview

-This class is responsible for showing banner ads.
+This class is responsible for showing banners.

-The Banner will stop downloading and showing new ads if the view is not visible or the screen is off.
+The banner will stop downloading and showing new ads if the view is not visible or the screen is off.

 ### Methods